|cabotegravir and rilpivirine.mp3|

 Cabenuva may cause side effects.
 Some side effects of Cabenuva can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

-Other possible side effects of Cabenuva are post-injection reactions.
+Other possible side effects of Cabenuva include post-injection reactions.
 Post-injection reaction symptoms have happened within minutes in some people after receiving their rilpivirine injection.
 Most symptoms went away within a few minutes after the injection.
 Symptoms of post-injection reactions include:

 - Trouble breathing